taehwa015/DR-RMST/README.md

 # DR-RMST
-Submitted to the Biometrical Journal
+Submitted to the Pharmaceutical Statistics